Truckfighters

-Truckfighters are a Swedish rock band from Örebro, formed in 2001.
+Truckfighters is a Swedish two-man stoner rock band with different drummers joining on and off.
+Formed in Örebro in 2001, the band's current lineup comprises founding members Oskar "Ozo" Cedermalm and Niklas "Dango" Källgren, and currently Joel "Jolo" Alex on drums.
+They have released five studio albums.

 History

 Truckfighters was formed in Örebro, Sweden in 2001.
-After releasing EPs in 2001 and 2002, they recorded a split-EP with local Swedish band Firestone in 2003.
+After releasing EPs Desert Cruiser and Headed For God's Warehouse in 2001 and 2002 respectively, they recorded the split-EP Truckfighters Vs. Firestone; Fuzzsplit of The Century with local Swedish band Firestone in 2003.
 In 2005 they released their debut album Gravity X on both Fuzzorama Records and MeteorCity Records.
 Their follow-up album, Phi, was released in 2007 by Poison Tree Records in the U.S. and on the Fuzzorama label elsewhere.
-Their sound has been described as classic desert rock, similar to bands like Dozer, Fu Manchu, and Kyuss.
 They have been featured on the MTV Sweden show "Fuzz".
 The band has done extensive touring over the years, playing more than 300 live shows, most of them in Europe.
-Their first USA tour, in July 2011, included stops in New York, Chicago, Detroit, and Cleveland.
+Their first US tour, in July 2011, included stops in New York, Chicago, Detroit, and Cleveland.